Lussskki/Discord-Bot/Readme.md

 ## **Overview**

-This is a **Work-In-Progress (WIP)** Personal Discord bot project.
-The bot provides tutorials and error handling related to Node.js topics.
+This is a **Work-In-Progress (WIP)** Personal Discord bot template project.
+You can fork this and use for you.
 The project is actively being developed, and new features and improvements will be added over time.

 ## **Features**
+- **Clean code for client to use.**
 - **Responds to Node.js tutorial-related questions.**
 - **Provides error handling solutions.**
 - **Built using Node.js and Discord.js.**